batden/Translations-for-Bodhi/README.md

 # Translations-for-Bodhi

-French translations for the Bodhi Linux project.
+French translations for the Bodhi Linux project :fr:

 *Hello les frenchies!
 We have put a lot of time and effort into this.*